dcanadillas/tfc-python/README.md

     ```

 * `copy`
-  * Copies a source workspace from a TFC organization to a destination workspace in the same organization
+  * Copy variables from a source workspace in a TFC organization to a destination workspace in the same organization
     ```
     tfcpy.sh <organization> copy <src_workspace_name> <dest_workspace_name>
     ```